 A math certificate from a college or university’s continuing education program can improve your job prospects if you’re looking for work as a banker, financial advisor, economist or scientist.
 Completing a math certificate takes about two semesters, and the cost varies depending on the college or university.

-Enhancing your investing skills serves to your advantage if you're working or pursuing a career in investing, banking, finance or financial advisement.
+Enhancing your investing skills is helpful if you’re working or pursuing a career in investing, banking, finance or financial advisement.
 Courses can help you become familiar with commodities, futures, stocks, bonds and other investments.
 Morningstar offers several free investing courses that can be completed in about 10 minutes.

 Tailoring and dressmaking skills can help you find work with a custom clothes designer or do alterations to make money from home.
 Learning this skill doesn’t require a formal education, but you can complete Penn Foster’s dressmaking and design program in about seven months for approximately $749.